huynguy-db/arcion-docs/content/docs/target-setup/databricks/databricks-aws.md

       conn-url: '<gcp_bucket_name>'
       credential-file-path: '<absolute_file_path_to_service_account_key_file>'
     ```
 ## III.
+Configure mapper file (optional)
+If you want to define data mapping from your source to Databricks AWS, specify the mapping rules in the mapper file.
+For more information on how to define the mapping rules and run Replicant CLI with the mapper file, see [Mapper configuration]({{< ref "docs/references/mapper-reference" >}}) and [Mapper configuration in Databricks]({{< ref "docs/references/mapper-reference#mapper-configuration-in-databricks" >}}).

+## IV.
 Set up Applier Configuration

 1. From `$REPLICANT_HOME`, navigate to the applier configuration file:
     ```BASH